Health and Travel Alerts Learn More Left arrow

 If you happen to be a lover of sandy shores and stunning coastal walks, Japan serves up a cornucopia of varied, fascinating and outstanding beaches for you to explore, from the subtropical cobalt-blue waters surrounding Okinawa, down south to the more frigid seas off of the northern island of Hokkaido.

-Whatever your favorite style of seashore, here’s a curated selection of 12 of the best beaches in Japan.
+Whatever your favorite style of seashore, here’s a curated selection of the best beaches in Japan.

 Tanesashi Coast, Aomori